taskcluster/taskcluster-docs/src/manual/devel/namespaces.md

 ## Indexes

 The index provides a nice, dot-separated hierarchy of names.
+When using these as AMQP routes, they are prefixed with `index.`, so for example the project 'foo' might route messages about its level 3 repository tasks to routes starting with `index.project.foo.level-3.…`

 * `buildbot` - the "old" index for Buildbot builds; do not use